LunaStarwalker/TextAdventure/README.md

 >> *Do it yourself*: read through the UML tutuorial https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/ and try answer the following questions:
 >> - What is UML class diagram ?
 What can UML class diagram visualize ?
 >> - What are the three main components in the UML Class notation
 >> - This tutorial https://www.gleek.io/blog/class-diagram-arrows.html introduced several relations between classes.
 In our project, we are going to use the following ones.
-Make sure that you understand the meaning of these relations
+Make sure that you understand the meaning of these relations. can you make an example of each relation for our game text adventure ?
->>>- Inheritance
+>>>- Generalization
 >>>- Association
 >>>- Aggregation
 >>>- Composition